benphelps/homepage-docs/src/pages/en/configs/docker.md

 If you'd rather use the socket directly, first make sure that you're passing the local socket into the Docker container.

+*Note that in order to use the socket directly homepage must be running as root*

 ```yaml
 homepage:
     image: ghcr.io/benphelps/homepage:latest